RobertWright0830/SkylarMathFactsQuiz/README.md

 ## Description

-This website allows a user to take a timed quiz on JavaScript fundamentals that scores high scores so that the user can gauge their progress compared to their peers.
+This website allows a user to take a timed quiz on addition that scores high scores so that the user can gauge their progress compared to their peers.

 This was accomplished by: